ariadne-notes/networking/multicast.md

 The RP always gets the stream, even if it has no receivers to forward it to.

+## BIDIR-PIM
+Based on RFC 4601 - Bidirectional Protocol Independent Multicast (BIDIR-PIM)
+- Superset of PIM-SM
+- No (S,G) entries
+- Traffic can flow up and down the same tree.
+- Still needs RPs
+  - RP must be dedicated to BIDIR-PIM.
+- Each bidirectional link has a DF election.
+  - Ingress packets on any PIM interface can be forwarded downstream onto DF links.
+    - No DF links, no forwarding.
+  - Ingress packets to a DF can be forwarded upstream via the RPF towards the RPA.

+## MSDP
+- RPs register to each other, in different multicast domains.
+- RP sends a SA (source active) message.
+- Still needs PIM running for the S,G.
+- TCP port 639.
+- Has keepalives.

+`show ip msdp peer`
+`show ip msdp sa-cache`

 #### Shared-Tree (*,G)
-- PIM Sparse
+- Shared trees are essential for multiple senders to the same group
 - A single tree is built for each group, regardless of source
   - 3 sources, 1 tree
-  - Selects a router as the root of the tree [Rendezvous Point]
+- Selects a router as the root of the tree
-  - Multicast sources not on the shared tree encapsulate their data to the RP, which de-encapsulates it, then flows down the tree
 - If a receiver is on the same subnet as the sending host, it will need to revert to PIM Dense for that segment
-  - Shared trees are essential for multiple senders to the same group

 - This isn't always better.
 Shared trees will typically take suboptimal paths through a network
 - Source trees are better distributed, hence they are more robust
 - RP Selection is a hassle

 #### Source Based Multicast (S,G)
-- PIM dense uses a seperate tree for each multicast source and destination group.
+- PIM dense uses a separate tree for each multicast source and destination group.
 - Groups do not share trees.
   - 3 Sources 3 trees.

 ## Commands

-#### IOS-XR
 `show pim rpf hash`

 `show pim range-list`